unixorn/awesome-zsh-plugins/README.md

 - [git-it-on](https://github.com/peterhurford/git-it-on.zsh) - Adds ability to open a folder in your current branch on GitHub.
 - [git-lfs](https://github.com/nekofar/zsh-git-lfs) - Adds short aliases for the `git-lfs` commands.
 - [git-patch](https://github.com/marvinroman/oh-my-zsh-git-patch-plugin) - Adds custom functions and aliases to the oh-my-zsh `git` plugin.
+- [git-persona](https://github.com/asifshirazi/zsh-git-persona) - Git will happily let you commit as one person and push as another.
+It never warns you, the push succeeds, and the wrong name is on that history for good. `git-persona` Lets you create a persona that ties one account's commit identity, SSH key and github login together, and switches them as a unit.
+Add as many as you have accounts.
 - [git-plugin (dark-kitt)](https://github.com/dark-kitt/zsh-git-plugin) - `git` integration that displays the current directory and `git` branch.
 - [git-plugin (rcruzper)](https://github.com/rcruzper/zsh-git-plugin) - Adds some functions for `git`.
 - [git-plugin-cheatsheet](https://github.com/rhorno/oh-my-zsh-git-plugin-cheatsheet) - Displays the aliases and functions available from the `git` oh-my-zsh plugin.